Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 extensionConfigs {
   k8s: {
     namespace: 'default'

+    // BEGIN clusterType = 'Managed'

+    clusterType: 'Managed'
+    managedClusterId: '/subscriptions/.../resourceGroups/.../Microsoft.ContainerService/managedClusters/...'
+    credentialType: 'Admin' // 'Admin' | 'User'

+    // END clusterType = 'Managed'

+    // BEGIN clusterType = 'Custom'

+    clusterType: 'Custom'
+    kubeConfig: getSecret(...) // This is the ONLY supported expression type for secure properties for stack deployments.
+Resource sourced credentials that the extension helps point to must be supported by the extension via a config discriminator such as 'clusterType' in this example.

+    // END clusterType = 'Custom'

+    // BEGIN clusterType = 'Custom' & non-stack deployment

+    clusterType: 'Custom'
-    kubeConfig: getSecret(...)
+    kubeConfig: loadFileContent(...)
     // OR
-    kubeConfig: az.aksClusterCredentials(...) // New function, overloads pending the resource/extension capabilities.
-    // OR
-    kubeConfig: { // NOT allowed for stack deployments
-      source: 'Custom'
-      value: loadFileContent('...')
-    }
-    // OR
-    kubeConfig: { // NOT allowed for stack deployments
-      source: 'Custom'
-      value: 'inlined'
+    kubeConfig: 'inlined'

-    }
+    // END clusterType = 'Custom' & non-stack deployment
   }
 }
 ```